 6- Cyril Scott (1879 –1970)

-occultist.
-400 musical compositions concertos, symphonies, operas; wrote 20
+British composer, writer, poet, and occultist.
+An enthusiastic Neo-Theosophist who made use of various psychic practices, he wrote 400 musical compositions concertos, symphonies, operas; wrote 20

-pamphlets & books on occult & natural health incl.
-Music: Its Secret
+pamphlets and books on occult & natural health including Music: Its Secret

 7- John